 Human genetic engineering.
 CRISPR/cas9 DNA editing of humans.
 What is the current status?
 What are the benefits and risks?
-Including 3 case studies of DIY!
+Including 3 case studies of DIY and 2 documentary tips!

 A method that has been in the media a lot in recent years is genetic modification, also known as genetic manipulation or genetic engineering [link at the bottom].
 With CRISPR / cas9 technology you can change the building blocks or operating system of the life of an organism, such as a human, animal, plant, bacteria or virus.
 Even more far-reaching is that the changes can also be passed on to subsequent generations.

 This method reminds of the serie Orphan Black.
 That’s the picture at the top of this article.

 Genetics, as the name implies, is all about genes.
 I’ve previously written an extensive article about this [link at the bottom].
 To sum up the essence of it: almost every cell of our body contains 3.2 billion base pairs.
 These base pairs consist of AC and TG molecules, and they are intertwined in the form of a double helix.